 If your content has a hard time dominating on Google for the keywords you’re pursuing, it’s time to ask this question: Is it truly the best piece of content online covering this topic?

 Don’t be biased.
-Look at the top 10 sites on Google that come up when you search for your desired keyword and see how your content compares to those sites.
+Look at the top 10 sites on Google that come up when you search for the keyword you’re pursuing and see how your content compares to the content on those sites.
 Again, be unbiased.
 Look at it the way an unbiased robot (Google) would look at it.

 - Are they covering the topic more thoroughly?

 - Do their pages have more words?

 - What is the average text to keyword ratio?

 Oftentimes working through your content and making sure it is indeed the absolute best content on your keyword-topic is all that is required for your site to move up to that magical #1 spot on Google.

 After you’ve worked through your content, give it about two to three weeks.
 If it still doesn’t budge, consider the next step.

 #2.)
 Build More QUALITY Backlinks

-Of course there are a dozen different ways to build rank-boosting backlinks, but these two are my to go to sources when I try to get a page to beat tough to compete with sites on first page of Google:
+Of course there are a dozen different ways to build rank-boosting backlinks, but here are two of my to go to sources when I try to get a page to beat (tough to compete with) sites on first page of Google: